 Lobbies – The Moviegoing Experience Begins at the Front Door

-Theatre Sound – Object Based or File Based?
+Theatre Sound – Object Based or Channel Based?

 High Dynamic Range in Exhibition – Laser versus LED